backupbrew/switchbrew/Process Manager services.md

 After that, it sets last process state to ProcessEvent\_DebugDetached.

-## GetDebuggedTitleId
+## GetTitlePid

-Takes a pid and returns the title-id.
+Takes a title-id and returns the pid.

 ## EnableDebugForTitleId